almostEric/Frequency-Domain-Manual/README.md

 - FM Amount allows per oscillator FM control
 - RM/AM inputs are polyphonic.
 You can have up to 32 inputs (using both RM/AM inputs).
 - RM/AM Matrix controls which AM/RM input (x axis) modulates which oscillator (y axis).
-- If Internal is turned on the RM Matrix allows oscillators to Ring Modulate one another.
 - AM/RM Mix controls the amount of amplitude modulation
-- In Internal mode, AM/RM Mix controls the blend between the original oscillator voice and the results of ring modulation
 - Panning allows each oscillator to be placed in the stereo field
 - X AND Y inputs on all grids allow CV Modulation of grid in either dimension
 - Panning and Play Speed grids have rotate CV input that rotates x values around the y axis